The Band

 Jocelyn Pleasant

-Jocelyn Pleasant (musical director, arranger, drum set, dunun, balafon, percussion) is a percussionist, drummer, and educator, originally from Bloomfield, Connecticut.
+Jocelyn Pleasant (musical direction/arrangements, drum set, percussion) is a percussionist, drummer, and educator, originally from Bloomfield, Connecticut.
 Her music studies began in her school band program, then branched out to the Hartt School Community Division and Jackie McLean’s Artists Collective (Hartford, CT).
 She continued her studies in Washington, DC, as a Presidential Arts Scholar at The George Washington University.
 Jocelyn is currently pursuing a PhD in Ethnomusicology at Wesleyan University after finishing her M.A. at the same institution in 2020.
 Jocelyn’s performance credits on drum set and percussion are extensive and showcase her versatility and ability to play many genres of music.
-For example, she has performed on numerous occasions with her teacher and mentor, vibraphonist Jay Hoggard, with Guinean guitarist Mamady Kouyate (Bembeya Jazz, Mandingo Ambassadors), and on multiple occasions in NYC’s Lady Got Chops Jazz Festival with various artists including Linda Oh, Sumi Tonooka, Shamie Royston, Kim Clarke, Jamie Dauber, Tanya Darby and Nicki Mathis.
+For example, she has performed on numerous occasions with her teacher and mentor, vibraphonist Jay Hoggard, with Guinean guitarist Mamady Kouyate (Bembeya Jazz, Mandingo Ambassadors), and on multiple occasions in NYC’s Lady Got Chops Jazz Festival with various artists including Linda Oh, Sumi Tonooka, Kim Clarke and Nicki Mathis.
 In 2019, she performed in Senegal, West Africa with The Senegal America Project, a group that includes Abiodun Oyewole (The Last Poets) and Massamba Diop (Baaba Maal, Black Panther).
 In addition to leading The Lost Tribe, she is currently the percussionist for The Afro Semitic Experience and co-leader of tap-n-jazz ensemble Medusa, both based in Connecticut.

 I-Shea | Photo by Kimberly Sobel